TheStig294/100-more-randomats-pack-2/README.md

 \
 _ttt_randomat_imdeputy_ - Default: 1 - Whether this randomat is enabled

+## Everyone's a detective
+Everyone gains the ability to search bodies and gets a DNA scanner.\
+\
+_ttt_randomat_dna_ - Default: 1 - Whether this randomat is enabled

 # Randomats made by "nanz"
 **The mod these randomats come from: [Steam Workshop::Randomat 2.0 (TTT2)](https://steamcommunity.com/sharedfiles/filedetails/?id=2194776699)**